MoneySavingExpert.com homepage

 The RHS has tips on collecting, storing and reusing water for your garden.

-Get a compost bin and make your own compost.
-Also water butts to collect rainwater which is nicer and cheaper than tap water.
+Get water butts to collect rainwater, which is nicer and cheaper than tap water.
 Buy these from websites that have links from your local council or water company as they are much cheaper than the garden centre or DIY store.

 Nick, via Facebook

 • Facebook Marketplace.
-There's so much to be found on Marketplace, and if it's local, you may even be able to carry it home.
-A tip here is to look outside of the garden search term, as some people list furniture for the home, which needs some upcycling but you might want to use in your garden.
+Lots of people use Facebook Marketplace to give away gardening gear for free (or very cheap).
+It's worth checking outside of the garden search term too, as some people list furniture for the home, which needs some upcycling but might work in your garden.

-Have a browse when you're visiting family or friends as there might be items in their area you've not seen in your own.
+Try searching Marketplace when you're visiting family or friends, as there may be items in their area you've not seen in your own.
 See Facebook buying tips.

 • Reclamation or salvage yards.
-It can be great fun going round a reclamation yard and they often have very unusual items like stone bird baths or statues.
-Prices can vary – be prepared to haggle.
+It can be great fun going round a reclamation yard and they often have more niche items like statues.
+If you are researching something in particular then you may find it at a yard.
+Be prepared to haggle as the items are all second hand and often from house clearances.

 • Car boot sales.
 As well as furniture and garden decorations, many people also sell seedlings at car boot sales.
-This could be handy if you're a beginner or you've left it too late for a certain plant.
 See Car boot sale tips and tricks.

 • Reuse your own 'junk'.
 When it comes to the garden, always ask 'How else might I use this?' before you chuck something away.
 Can a broken pot be used in a bug hotel, for example?